Updated December 2017

 So they don’t promise immediate healing?

-What now is up to you.
+That’s up to you.
 The road is open from here.
 In the Bible some people were healed by prayer.
 Many, many were not.
 This situation did not cause the faith of God’s people to crumble, and it needn’t destroy ours.

 // How do you approach these passages?
 What desires do you bring?
 How do they frustrate you?
 Have you been challenged to read them differently?